Ellis v Lambeth LBC: Facts

-Mr Ellis began occupying a house on Strathleven Road, Brixton, owned by Lambeth LBC in July 1985, alongside other squatters.
+Mr Ellis began occupying a house on Strathleven Road, Brixton, owned by Lambeth London Borough Council in July 1985, alongside other squatters.
 Four years later, he began exercising control over access to the property.
-The same year, Lambeth LBC sent a registration form to Mr Ellis regarding Poll Tax.
+The same year, Lambeth Council sent a registration form to Mr Ellis regarding Poll Tax.
 After the court held at first instance Mr Ellis had acquired the property through adverse possession, the council appealed on the ground that his failure to return the form constituted an interruption (by representing he was not residing at the property) to the 12 years of occupation necessary to make a claim of adverse possession.

 Judgment

-In dismissing Lambeth LBC's appeal, Wilson J upheld Mr Ellis' claim for adverse possession, confirming it met all the requirements under the Limitation Act 1980 (as found by the recorder).
+In dismissing Lambeth's appeal, Wilson J upheld Mr Ellis' claim for adverse possession, confirming it met all the requirements under the Limitation Act 1980 (as found by the recorder).
 He dismissed the council's claim that failing to respond to a community charge form amounted to estoppel by representation and thus had not continuously occupied the property for the requisite 12 year period.
 His failure to return the form was held not hide his possession of the property and detriment for the estoppel claim could not be established on the facts.
 Furthermore, Lambeth LBC were aware of the squatting.
 The case also confirmed that property occupied with other squatters still constitutes exclusive possession when determining an adverse possession claim.